d3or/eth-vanity-gen/README.md

 npm start
 ```

-public/private address key pairs are outputed to `eth_wallet_list.txt` in the form of `public,private`
+public/private address key pairs are outputted to `eth_wallet_list.txt` in the form of `public,private`

 The time to generate an address matching the prefix and suffix depends on the length of `prefix + suffix`.
 As the length increases it takes exponentially longer to generate a matching address.